ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `checksum`: The batch checksum.

+Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.

 To handle the Leader's request, the Helper first ensures that it recognizes the task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.
 The Helper then verifies that the request meets the